Step 2: Build a LinkedIn Profile That Stands Out

 Who do you feel inspired to reach out to today?

 LinkedIn Profile Set Up?
-You’re Ready for Career Launch Step 3
+You’re Ready for Career Launch Step 3.

-Let’s look for Jobs and Internships!
+Let’s look for jobs and internships!